Risk Management

 Sep 2, 2024

-Risk treatment is the next phase in the risk management process, where organizations decide on actions to address identified risks.
-It involves selecting one or more options to modify the risk to an acceptable level.
-Additionally, the implementation of controls—specific actions or mechanisms to manage these risks—is a fundamental aspect of effective risk treatment.
+After identifying and assessing risks, the risk management process moves into the risk treatment phase.
+At this stage, organizations must decide how to address identified risks by selecting appropriate measures to reduce them to an acceptable level.
+Implementing controls—specific actions or mechanisms to manage these risks—is also a key component of effective risk treatment.
 This article explores the four primary risk treatment options and the types of controls that can be applied: preventive, detective, and corrective.

 Four Risk Treatment Options